rfbergeron/bompiler/IDEAS.md

 global variable, conditional, loop body, loop end, etc.) which the label printer function will use to determine how the label should be printed.

+## String literals
+All string literals get stored in the `.data` section of the assembly file.
+When assigning a string literal to a `char[]` or a `char*`, one of two things happen.
+- When assigning to a `char[]`, the contents of the string literal are copied into the array.
+- When assigning to a `char*`, the variable is made to point at the string literal's location in the `.data` section, which may or may not be read-only.

 # Register Allocation
 Before register allocation is done, all lines that will be written to the output file will first be stored in a linearly traversible and maybe random access data